seclution/hetzner_dyndns/README.md

 # Readme

-This project provides a lightweight REST API for updating Hetzner DNS A records.
+This project provides a lightweight REST API for updating Hetzner DNS A/AAAA records.
 It consists of a backend service that communicates with the Hetzner DNS API and an optional client that can be run on remote systems to trigger updates.